Stéphane Da Costa: Amateur

 Da Costa moved from his native country of France to the U.S. to play junior hockey for the Texas Tornado of the North American Hockey League (NAHL) at the age of 17, not yet able to speak English fluently.
 With the Tornado in 2006–07, Da Costa had 23 goals and 40 points in 50 games, tied for third in team scoring.

 Da Costa then transitioned to the United States Hockey League (USHL) in 2007–08, joining the Sioux City Musketeers.
 In his first season with the team, Da Costa had 12 goals and 37 points in 51 games, helping the team qualify for the playoffs.
 In four post-season games, Da Costa had a goal and three points.

 He returned to the USHL's Musketeers for a second season in 2008–09, leading the team in scoring with 31 goals and 67 points in 48 games.
 Sioux City, however, failed to qualify for the post-season.

 Da Costa joined the Merrimack College Warriors of the NCAA's Hockey East conference in North Andover, Massachusetts, for the 2009–10 season.
-In his second game of his freshman season, Da Costa scored five goals against the United States Military Academy team.
-He finished the season with 16 goals and 45 points in 34 games.
-After the season, Da Costa won the National Rookie of the Year, USCHO Rookie of the Year, Inside College Hockey Rookie of the Year, College Hockey News Rookie of the Year and Hockey East Rookie of the Year honours.
+Going on to have a great freshman campaign.
+In the second game of his freshman season, Da Costa scored five goals against the United States Military Academy team.
+He would go on to have 15 multi point games.
+Finishing the season with 16 goals and 45 points in 34 games leading all rookies in scoring.
+After the season, Da Costa won the National Rookie of the Year, USCHO Rookie of the Year, Inside College Hockey Rookie of the Year, College Hockey News Rookie of the Year, and Hockey East Rookie of the Year honours.

 After receiving numerous offers from NHL teams to sign as a free agent, Da Costa opted to return to Merrimack for a second season in 2010–11.
 He once again led the team in scoring with 14 goals and 45 points in 33 games, missing multiple games in February due to a knee injury.
+Still Costa would help lead the warriors to the hockey east championship game and eventually the NCAA tournament.
+He would later be honored as a ACHA All American at the end of the season.

+Da Costa would be named to the Hockey East 35TH Anniversary Team in 2019.

+In 2024 Da Costa was inducted into the Merrimack Athletics Hall of Fame.